leapcode/soledad/client/changes/next-changelog.rst

 Bugfixes
 ~~~~~~~~
 - `#1235 <https://leap.se/code/issues/1235>`_: Description for the fixed stuff corresponding with issue #1235.
+- Remove document content conversion to unicode.
+Users of API are responsible
+  for only passing valid JSON to Soledad for storage.
 - Bugfix without related issue number.

 Misc